patrickbucher/read-think-write/content/disruptors-are-going-to-be-disrupted.md

 - Online learning disrupted loose-leaf collections and is now being disrupted by LLMs.
 Textbooks are still around.
 - One way of homework cheating has been replaced by a more convenient way of doing so.
 Tutors and teachers are still around.
 - Music streaming mostly replaced music on CDs, which replaced music on tapes.
-Live concerts are still taking place.
+The vinyl is still spinning, and live concerts are still taking place.

 Dotcom companies—the cool kids of 1999—now face harsh realities.
 Boomers are not booming any longer.
 But those who live by the sword will die by the sword.
 No sympathies, no bailouts—just another wave of disruption.